-This page offers an overview of the Learnosity grade passback feature, which sends through the results of assessments to a Learning Management System (LMS), where it can be processed.
-The LMS can then run additional scoring functions, such as a "grade book" or dashboard for reporting.
+This page offers an overview of the Learnosity grade passback feature, which sends the results of assessments to a Learning Management System (LMS), where it can be processed.
+The LMS can then run additional scoring functions, such as a grade book or dashboard for reporting.

-Grade passback is a mechanism provided by the LTI (Learning Tools Interoperability) specification whereby a Tool Provider (Learnosity in this case) can pass a student's grade back to the Tool Consumer (your LMS or another system that supports LTI).
+Grade passback is a mechanism provided by the Learning Tools Interoperability (LTI) specification whereby a Tool Provider (Learnosity in this case) can pass a student's grade back to the Tool Consumer (your LMS or another system that supports LTI).
+Learnosity supports both LTI 1.1 (Basic Outcomes) and LTI 1.3 (Assignment and Grade Services).

 Learnosity LTI implements grade passback in such a way that it can also be considered an acknowledgement or notification that the session has been successfully processed by Learnosity.